Willem-Jacobs/about-me/README.md

 ### Reflections and Comments

-- Consider including the answers to your daily journal and submission questions here
+- Lab 4 stretch goal #2 was a nice challange to make the code compact and simple to read.
-- This is also a good place to reflect on the tools and resources used and learned
+- Lab 5b.
+Setup my own domain (wjedev.ky) to use for different projects.
+Linked it to the AWS S3.